Attention Residue Management: 5-Step Clearing Protocol

 Time pressureNo deadline urgencyAcute deadline stress

-This explains why some switches barely register while others leave you foggy for half an hour.
-Filing an expense report then writing a strategic brief?
-Minimal residue.
-But switching from an unresolved team conflict to that same brief can sabotage your entire morning.
-The task switching penalty isn’t in the switch itself — it’s in the residue the switch leaves behind.
+This is why some switches barely register and others leave you foggy for half an hour.
+Filing an expense report and then opening a strategic brief costs you almost nothing.
+Carrying an unresolved team conflict into that same brief can swallow your whole morning.
+The penalty is not in the act of switching.
+It is in the residue the switch leaves behind.

 How to clear mental residue: The 5-step residue clearing protocol